 Our programs adapt to the individual needs of each student and are an excellent opportunity not only bilingual German families but non-German children to experience the German language in an After-School setting, without having to commit to it for many years.
 Depending on their goals, age, skills, and level, activities will include reading, singing, German games, as well as grammar instruction, advanced discussions and logic exercises.

-A beginners course for children age 7+ could look like this:
+A beginners reading course for children age 6+ could look like this:

 German Language Introduction (9-12 week program)